Synchrony Financial (NYSE:SYF) Price Target Raised to $62.00

-Synchrony Financial (NYSE:SYF – Get Free Report) had its target price hoisted by analysts at TD Cowen from $60.00 to $62.00 in a research note issued on Thursday, Benzinga reports.
-The brokerage presently has a “buy” rating on the financial services provider’s stock.
-TD Cowen’s price target would suggest a potential upside of 9.89% from the company’s previous close.
+Synchrony Financial (NYSE:SYF – Free Report) had its target price raised by Royal Bank of Canada from $55.00 to $62.00 in a research report sent to investors on Thursday, Marketbeat Ratings reports.
+Royal Bank of Canada currently has a sector perform rating on the financial services provider’s stock.

-Several other brokerages also recently weighed in on SYF.
-Bank of America upgraded Synchrony Financial from a “neutral” rating to a “buy” rating and set a $54.00 target price on the stock in a research note on Friday, August 9th.
-Evercore ISI dropped their price objective on shares of Synchrony Financial from $59.00 to $58.00 and set an “outperform” rating on the stock in a research note on Monday, October 7th.
-Baird R W upgraded shares of Synchrony Financial to a “strong-buy” rating in a research note on Friday, June 28th.
-Compass Point boosted their price target on shares of Synchrony Financial from $56.00 to $60.00 and gave the stock a “buy” rating in a research note on Wednesday.
-Finally, Wells Fargo & Company raised their price objective on shares of Synchrony Financial from $49.00 to $53.00 and gave the company an “equal weight” rating in a research report on Thursday, July 18th.
-One investment analyst has rated the stock with a sell rating, eight have assigned a hold rating, thirteen have assigned a buy rating and one has issued a strong buy rating to the company.
-Based on data from MarketBeat, Synchrony Financial currently has an average rating of “Moderate Buy” and a consensus target price of $56.25.
+Other analysts have also issued research reports about the stock.
+JPMorgan Chase & Co. raised their price target on shares of Synchrony Financial from $46.00 to $52.00 and gave the company a “neutral” rating in a research report on Monday, July 8th.
+Barclays raised their price target on shares of Synchrony Financial from $46.00 to $49.00 and gave the company an “equal weight” rating in a research report on Thursday, July 18th.
+Morgan Stanley raised their price target on shares of Synchrony Financial from $37.00 to $40.00 and gave the company an “underweight” rating in a research report on Thursday.
+Robert W. Baird initiated coverage on shares of Synchrony Financial in a research report on Friday, June 28th.
+They set an “outperform” rating and a $56.00 price target on the stock.
+Finally, BMO Capital Markets dropped their price target on shares of Synchrony Financial from $42.00 to $41.00 and set a “market perform” rating on the stock in a research report on Thursday, July 18th.
+One research analyst has rated the stock with a sell rating, eight have given a hold rating, thirteen have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, Synchrony Financial presently has an average rating of “Moderate Buy” and a consensus price target of $56.25.

-Synchrony Financial (NYSE:SYF – Get Free Report) last posted its quarterly earnings data on Wednesday, October 16th.
-The financial services provider reported $1.94 EPS for the quarter, beating analysts’ consensus estimates of $1.77 by $0.17.
+Synchrony Financial (NYSE:SYF – Get Free Report) last issued its earnings results on Wednesday, October 16th.
+The financial services provider reported $1.94 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.77 by $0.17.
 Synchrony Financial had a net margin of 13.52% and a return on equity of 16.06%.
-The company had revenue of $3.81 billion for the quarter, compared to analyst estimates of $3.76 billion.
-During the same period in the previous year, the business posted $1.48 earnings per share.
-Synchrony Financial’s quarterly revenue was up 9.8% on a year-over-year basis.
-As a group, equities analysts forecast that Synchrony Financial will post 5.81 earnings per share for the current year.
+The firm had revenue of $3.81 billion during the quarter, compared to analysts’ expectations of $3.76 billion.
+During the same quarter last year, the company posted $1.48 earnings per share.
+The firm’s revenue was up 9.8% compared to the same quarter last year.
+Equities research analysts predict that Synchrony Financial will post 5.81 earnings per share for the current year.

 Insider Transactions at Synchrony Financial